bogamie/bogamie.github.io/_posts/Computer Architecture/2024-09-27-computer-architecutre-2.md

 [^8]: Numbers in base 16.
 [^9]: The field that denotes the operation and format of an instruction.
 [^10]: An instruction that requires the comparison of two values and that allows for a subsequent transfer of control to a new address in the program based on the outcome of the comparison.
+[^11]: A stored subroutine that performs a speciﬁc task based on the parameters with which it is provided.
+[^12]: A link to the calling site that allows a procedure to return to the proper address; in MIPS it is stored in register `$ra`.
+[^13]: The program that instigates a procedure and provides the necessary parameter values.
+[^14]: A procedure that executes a series of stored instructions based on parameters provided by the caller and then returns control to the caller.